Zero Waste Facility Certification

 - Whether Operator currently stores any waste (not the percentage or the total weight of stored material)

-- Period of certification (12-month period being verified)
+- Period of certification (12-month period audited)

 Q: We have multiple facilities.
 Is it possible to only certify a few at a time, or do we have to certify all facilities to qualify for SCS Zero Waste certification?